intersectID/intersectID.github.io/submission.md

 14. Avoid footnotes and end-notes.
 15. Acknowledgements, particularly of funding sources, should precede the reference list.
 16. Use the provided templates ([MS Word](/assets/templates/INTERSECT_MSWord_template.docx) and [LaTeX](/assets/templates/INTERSECT-LaTeX-template.zip)) for your manuscript without altering the format and style.

+## Indexing

+All accepted papers will be indexed in Google Scholar and assigned a DOI.

 Thank you for your interest in contributing to INTERSECT 2025, and we look forward to your submissions.